jokale/jo-blog-two/content/blog/day-twentyfour/index.md

 - Watch this 1 hour video course [Algorithims](https://scrimba.com/learn/algorithmsguide)
+Algorithims are much harder than they may seem.
+Defintely something I must continue to work on despite wanting to persue frontend development.

-- Using Advanced JavaScript in React Render Method
+- Using Advanced JavaScript in React Render Method Here I learnt I don't always have to use JSX in my render method
 - Rendering with an If/Else Condition
+I still need to work on loops
 - Using && for a More Concise Conditional
 - Using a Ternary Expression for Conditional Rendering

 - Rendering Conditionally from Props

 - And working on my mockup: